kamoteqv2/porttyCAM/README.md

 Note: Always make sure to exclude or whitelist the program from your antivirus to avoid any false positive detections.

-***Credit:*** This application was developed by KMQ Tech TV (https://www.youtube.com/@kamoteqv2), a Youtube channel dedicated to teaching and improving DIY technology.
+***Credit:*** This application was developed by KMQ Tech TV (https://www.youtube.com/@kamoteqv2), a Youtube channel dedicated to teaching and promoting Free DIY technology.